appsecco/kubernetes-ptaas-scripts/README.md

 curl -sS https://raw.githubusercontent.com/appsecco/kubernetes-ptaas-scripts/main/kubernetes-sa-pod-creator.sh | bash
 ```

-A file called `kubeconfig-sa-pod-creator.yml` will be created.
+A file called `kubeconfig-sa-pod-creator-TIMESTAMP.yml` will be created in a folder called `appsecco-k8s-assessment-kubeconfigs`.
+For example - `kubeconfig-sa-pod-creator-29-04-2024-18-49-38.yml`

 Share these yml files with Appsecco.